 At the Department of Energy Sciences, research and teaching are carried out in energy engineering, mainly the transformation of energy to heat, electricity and propulsion, but also energy distribution and use.
-The common aim of all research at the Department is to develop resource-efficient solutions that save money and spare the environment.
+The common aim of all research at the department is to develop resource-efficient solutions are economically viable and good for the environment.
 About 80 employees are working at the department.

 In the field of Combustion Engines, researchers are developing engines for vehicles.
-Most research is being carried out on the HCCI (Homogeneous Charge Compression Ignition) engine, the next generation of combustion in engines, but today’s Otto engines (petrol) and diesel engines are also being studied.
+Most research is being carried out on the HCCI (Homogeneous Charge Compression Ignition) engine, the next generation of combustion in engines, as well as current technologies like the Otto engines (petrol) and diesel engines.
 A large proportion of the research into HCCI engines is concerned with regulation and control of the combustion process in collaboration with other groups in Combustion Physics, Laser Diagnostics and Automatic Control.

 Efficient Energy Systems

 Research in Efficient Energy Systems involves the efficient and environmentally friendly use of energy, especially in systems using energy supplied through pipelines, i.e. grid-based energy systems, such as district heating and energy gas, which require extensive infrastructure.
 The subject is technology-based, but economic, organisational and behavioural aspects of importance for understanding the interaction between technology and society are also studied.

 Researchers in Fluid Mechanics are studying how flows in gases and liquids behave under the influence of various forces.
 An important area of research is the calculation of chaotic, turbulent flows (e.g. in gas turbines), which often lead to better mixing but are more difficult to model than laminar flow.
 Another important aspect is control over the chemical transformation of air and fuel in the combustion process.
 Applications are mostly found in engines, but also in medicine e.g. in blood vessels.